 Read the Tamiflu (oseltamivir phosphate) Side Effects Center for a complete guide to possible side effects

 The concurrent use of TAMIFLU with live attenuated influenza vaccine (LAIV) intranasal has not been evaluated.
-However, because of the potential for interference between these products, LAIV should not be administered within 2 weeks before or 48 hours after administration of TAMIFLU, unless medically indicated.
+However, because of the potential for TAMIFLU to inhibit replication of live vaccine virus and possibly reduce the efficacy of LAIV, avoid administration of LAIV within 2 weeks before or 48 hours after TAMIFLU administration, unless medically indicated.

 Read the Tamiflu Drug Interactions Center for a complete guide to possible interactions

-Last reviewed on RxList: 1/9/2013
+Last reviewed on RxList: 6/30/2016